stabilityprotocol/datastoredapp/README.md

 DataStore DApp is a decentralized application built using React that allows users to securely store and retrieve data on the blockchain.
 This project leverages Solidity smart contracts and web3.js/ethers.js to interact with Stability.

+A live version of this site is available [here](https://stabilityprotocol.github.io/datastoredapp/).

 ## Features

 - **Generate Secrets**: Securely create and manage secrets that can be stored on the Stability blockchain.